 In all of these operations, the esophagus is removed and reconstructed by elongating the stomach.
 In some cases, however, the colon or small bowel may be used as an esophageal replacement.
 A feeding tube is placed during surgery to provide nutrition until you can eat adequately.

 Non-surgical cancer treatments

 You will receive a thorough diagnostic and staging (determining how advanced the cancer is) evaluation and receive clinically proven treatment by a board-certified thoracic surgeon who specializes in esophageal cancer.
 Your experience post-treatment will vary depending upon the stage of your cancer.
 Early detection and the involvement of an experienced thoracic surgeon are important to the successful outcome for esophageal cancer treatment.
 After treatment, routine life-long surveillance is necessary.

-Visit the Dana-Farber/Brigham and Women’s Cancer Center for more information about esophageal cancer.
+Visit the Dana-Farber Brigham Cancer Center for more information about esophageal cancer.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.